ITERATION AND SUPPORT

 - is aligned with school goals, standards and assessments, and other professional learning activities.

-- Offer choice to engage staff in learning.
-Choice generates engagement.
-Cedar Rapids Community School District created a BINGO Board to encourage educators to select content and learning experiences based on their specific needs.
-This slide deck from Dallas ISD illustrates a creative way to present PD experiences to engage educators in supportive, personalized ways.
+- Offer meaningful choice.
+Choice generates engagement, especially for adult learners who know their own strengths, needs, and learning preferences.
+Cedar Rapids Community School District created a BINGO board to encourage educators to select content and learning experiences based on their specific needs.
+This slide deck from Dallas ISD illustrates a creative, supportive, personalized way to present PD experiences and engage educators.

-- Make sure your plan has opportunities for staff collaboration.
+- Make sure your plan has opportunities for regular meaningful staff collaboration.

-- Use best practices for meetings as suggested in this sample agenda.
+- Use best practices for meetings, as suggested in this sample agenda to help guide the work forward.

 - Model strategies you are asking teachers to use to engage learners.